Buytition/pub_docs/docs/HOWTO-Timeline-Of-Uncertainties.md

 This bookmarklet has been tested working on Chrome browser on PC, Mac and iPhone.
 On Chrome browser on an Android phone, clicking this bookmarklet may not open up popup form, if that happens, use the method in [this tutorial](https://paul.kinlan.me/use-bookmarklets-on-chrome-on-android/) can solve that problem.

-# Use Parent Chooser to Quickly Organize Saved Timeline Item
+# How to Use Parent Chooser

 By default, saved timeline item is at top level.
 Picking a proper uncertainty for it is a great way to organize the timeline items under proper theme for later reference.
 You may use `Parent Chooser` tool located on each timeline item page to quickly create or pick existing uncertainty for the item.